Inventory

 Lot Number

-A unique identifier assigned to a specific batch of products, used for tracking purposes in production and distribution.
+A unique identifier is assigned to a specific batch of products, used for tracking purposes in production and distribution.
+Read more

 Low Stock

-A situation where inventory levels are nearing the reorder point, signaling the need to replenish stock to avoid stockouts.
+A situation where inventory levels are nearing the reorder point, signalling the need to replenish stock to avoid stockouts.

 Manufacturing